wlsf82/cv/README.md

 - [Preço Info](http://precoinfo.com.br)
 - [Blog Taller](https://blog.taller.net.br/author/walmyr/)

-_Stack:_ Drupal, HTML, CSS, Javascript, jQuery, SASS, Protractor, Cucumber, Vagrant and StriderCD.
+_Stack:_ Drupal, HTML, CSS, Javascript, jQuery, SASS, Protractor, Cucumber, Vagrant and, StriderCD.

 ### QA at [ADP](https://www.adp.com) (April 2011 – May 2014)

 At APD I worked in two different projects (both as QA analyst), but in the first one I developed automated tests in Java (using Selenium), and in the second one I developed automated tests in VBScript (using QTP).
 Also, here I had my first contact with agile methodologies, such as Scrum, and I was the leader of an internal project called Tech Talks.
 I used to work remote occasionally.

-_Stack:_ Java, VBScript, SQL and Jenkins.
+_Stack:_ Java, VBScript, SQL, and Jenkins.

 ### Manual and automated test analyst at [Good Card](http://goodcard.com.br) (November 2009 - March 2011)